Getting Black and Latino Teachers To The Head of the Class

 Scholarships are just another kind of grant, awarded to individuals and often for fairly specific purposes.
 Because of this, they often have more qualifications and can be competitive—many organizations give out only a set dollar amount and limit the number of recipients.
 You may have to submit essays or recommendations for these in order to get the grant.

 Scholarships For Minority Students – Your minority status opens up hundreds and hundreds of scholarship possibilities.
-Some of the major national award-granting organizations are listed here, but there are almost always dozens more local and school-specific options, so be sure to check.
+Some of the major national award-granting organizations are listed here, but there are countless more local and school-specific options for you to explore too.

 - United Negro College Fund – UNCF has helped more than half a million Black students earn their college degrees and is the nation’s largest scholarship provider to any minority group.
 They award more than $100 million each year nationwide through a wide variety of scholarship programs including one for STEM scholars.